FOREX-Dollar near 6-wk high as sovereign debt crisis dominates

 published on Wednesday how closer monitoring of countries'

-that huge buying of foreign bonds by the Bank of Japan -- an
+merely stated that huge buying of foreign bonds by the Bank of

-idea floated by some economists -- would not be in line with
+Japan -- an idea floated by some economists -- would not be in

 The dollar briefly rose to as high as 77.35 yen but quickly